-3 sem hrs crThis course is required for students whose ACT or Compass scores indicate the need for learning support in mathematics and who plan to take MATH 1710 or MATH 1720.
+This course is required for students whose ACT or Compass scores indicate the need for learning support in mathematics and who plan to take MATH 1710 or higher.
 Topics include factoring, rational expressions, radicals, and functions and their graphs.
 Prerequisite: Successful completion of Learning Support Mathematics.